alexlane87/cv/README.md

 **Email: alexlane87@outlook.com**

 ## Intro
-I am a Bristol-based dynamic tech professional with a "can-do" attitude who is happy to turn his hand to any challenge - in fact, fixing problems and helping people as part of a complex technial challenge are what I look for most in a job!
+I am a Bristol-based dynamic tech professional with a "can-do" attitude who is happy to turn his hand to any challenge - in fact, fixing problems and helping people as part of a complex technical challenge are what I look for most in a job!

 ## Personal
-I am a single parent and my teenage daughters keep me somewhat busy outside of work.
-While I am not working or looking after my girls, I like to play board games, video games, paint miniatures and make things (3d printing and carpentry are 2020/2021s most recent hobby additions).
+I am a single parent and my teenage children keep me somewhat busy outside of work.
+While I am not working or looking after my girls, I like to play board games, video games, paint miniatures and make things (3d printing and carpentry are the most recent hobby additions).

 I am also passionate about educating and have volunteered at a local school teaching programming/web development.